redis/ioredis/README.md

 0. The argument is a list of nodes of the cluster you want to connect.
 Just like Sentinel, the list does not need to enumerate all your cluster nodes, but a few so that if one is down the client will try the next one, and the client will discover other nodes automatically when at least one node is connnected.
-0. Some comands can't be used in the cluster mode, e.g. `info` and `pipeline`, custom commands also don't work(currently).
+0. Some features are not available in the cluster mode, e.g. `pipeline` and custom commands(currently).

 ## hiredis
 If [hiredis](https://github.com/redis/hiredis-node) is installed(by `npm install hiredis`),